-Yarralin, also known as Walangeri, is an Aboriginal community located 382 Km.
-South-West of Katherine.
+Yarralin, also known as Walangeri, is an Aboriginal community located 382 kilometres south-west of Katherine.

 Yarralin Children’s Service acknowledges the traditional owners of country and their continuing connection to land, sea and community.
 We pay our respects to the Ngaringman, Gurindji, Bilinara and Mudburra people and their culture, and to their elders both past and present.

-The service has a high-grade kitchen which operates a School Nutrition Program for the Yarralin State School.
-Three healthy and nutritious meals are provided each day to between 45-60 children daily.
-Cooking classes are also run for the children in collaboration with the school.
+The service has a high-grade kitchen and operates a School Nutrition Program for the Yarralin State School.
+Three healthy and nutritious meals are provided each day for between 45-60 children.
+Cooking classes are also run for the children, in collaboration with the school.